google-research/FirstOrderLp.jl/benchmarking/README.md

    `./collect_lp_benchmark.sh` or follow its steps for downloading the instances from the multiple sources and organizing them.
 3. Download and build PaPILO from https://github.com/lgottwald/PaPILO.
+   This is not the current version of PaPILO, but it is the one that was current when these experiments were run.
+The specific git commit is `047689546ad07ab52ee343b5377d5b481ed03b96`.
 4. From the local directory, run `./preprocess.sh`.

 `collect_lp_benchmark.sh` has the following argument structure: